imaplt/gopro-highlights/README.md

-# About gopro2gpx
+# About gopro-highlights

+This is based on gopro2gpx code and highlights

 Python script that parses the gpmd stream for GOPRO moov track (MP4) and extract the GPS info into a GPX (and kml) file.

-Tested on a GoPro7, but it should work on any camera above the GoPro5.

-Tested on Windows7 and MacOS Sierra.

 I always like to print some additional info overlaying my action videos.
 These overlays will show data about speed, elevation, gps info, and so on.
 I started a project wrotten on python 2.7 that works fine. gets a `gpx` track file, a `mp4` file and some